acarrillo2019/unit-4-game/README.md

 The CrystalsCollector! game is a Coding Bootcamp homework assignment.

-The purpose of this assignment was to create a game using Javascript.
+The purpose of this assignment was to create a game using jQuery.

 How to Play: